Women in the Arab world: Mona Almoayyed

 Mona Yousuf Almoayyed is a businesswoman, philanthropist, environmentalist and women's rights activist who is the managing director of one of Bahrain's oldest conglomerates, Y. K. Almoayyed & Sons.

-A Bachelor of Business Administration, Mona has been instrumental in overseeing the business endeavours of Y. K. Almoayyed & Sons, leading it meticulously towards its desired destination.
+Possessing a bachelor's degree in business administration, Alomayyed oversees the business endeavours of Y. K. Almoayyed & Sons.

 Voted the third most influential Arab Women's List in the MENA region by Forbes Middle East in 2013, and in 2018, Mona is a member of the board of directors for BMMI and Ebda Bank besides other companies.
 She is well known for her charity work and frequently speaks about the role of women in building a better society today.
 Mona has been a firm believer of 'Business with a Conscience' principle and is involved in many charitable institutions.
 Besides her Business and Social Activity, Mona strives to draw a perfect balance between being a mother, housewife and mentor role she plays.

 Having been brought up in a conservative environment in the 70s Middle East, the young girl's childhood was simple and disciplined like any middle class Arab girl's upbringing.

 Mona Bawarshi

-Mona Bawarshi is CEO of Gezairi and an active philanthropist committed to seeing Lebanon and the Arab world prosper.
-Through her impeccable professional recor—she has even been listed among the Most Influential Arab Women by Forbes—and her work with various organisations, she promotes education and ethics as tools for a better future.
+Mona Bawarshi is CEO of Gezairi Transport, which is based out of Syria with branches in Turkey, Jordan, Iraq, and Cyprus.
+She is also a founding member of the Abdul Salam Bou Azza El-Gezairi Charity Foundation and a member of the board of trustees of Makassed Philanthropic Islamic Association of Beirut.She is also a member of the Lebanese Vessels Owners Committee and the International Federation of Freight Forwarders Association.